recitativonika/Dawn-Validator-bot/README.md

 	```
 3. Edit and adjust the `config.js` for proxy and delay options.
 	```
-	// config.js
-	module.exports = {
+	const config = {
-	    useProxy: false, // Set to true if you want to run with proxies
+	    useProxy: false, // Set to true if you want to use proxies, false otherwise
+	    restartDelay: 207, // Delay in seconds before restarting the process
 		minDelay: 3, // random delay for keepalive packet send
-	    maxDelay: 10, // random delay for keepalive packet send
+	    maxDelay: 10, // random delay for keepalive packet send };

-	    restartDelay: 241, // Delay in seconds before restarting the process
-	    accountDelay: 121, // Custom delay in seconds before processing the next account };
+	module.exports = config;
 	```
 4. Edit the `proxy.js` if you want to use proxy
 5. Run the script to start, use :